MalCVE: Malware Detection and CVE Association Using Large Language Models

 \subsection{Evaluation Design}

 To evaluate RQ1, a dataset containing malware samples is required.
-For RQ2, a dataset that includes both malware samples and their corresponding CVE identifiers is necessary.
+For RQ2, a dataset containing both malware samples and their corresponding CVE identifiers is required.

 MalDICT \cite{joyce2023maldictbenchmarkdatasetsmalware} was selected as the benchmarking dataset.
-As noted by the authors, “MalDICT includes the first public malware datasets labeled according to platform, vulnerability (CVEs), and packer” \cite{joyce2023maldictbenchmarkdatasetsmalware}.
+As noted by the authors, ``MalDICT includes the first public malware datasets labeled according to platform, vulnerability (CVEs), and packer'' \cite{joyce2023maldictbenchmarkdatasetsmalware}.
 The vulnerability subset of MalDICT contains 173,886 malware samples and annotations for 128 distinct vulnerability types \cite{MaldictGitHub:online}.
-From this dataset, we repeatedly selected decompilable files at random until the available tokens were insufficient for further analysis.
+From this dataset, we repeatedly selected decompilable files at random until the available tokens within our budget were insufficient for further analysis.
 Consequently, a total of 3,839 decompilable files were selected for analysis.

 Our approach is not dependent on any specific LLM.
 To demonstrate its effectiveness, we conducted a comprehensive benchmark of several state-of-the-art LLMs.
 Due to practical constraints, testing was primarily limited to models from OpenAI and Gemini.
-Models provided by DeepSeek were excluded, as they failed to produce structured output in accordance with the required JSON schemas, which hindered result extraction and interpretation.
-Additional experimentation was limited by API restrictions, latency variability, and throughput constraints, particularly with OpenAI models restricted to a rate of 200,000 tokens per minute.
+Models provided by De because they failed to produce structured output in accordance with the required JSON schemas, hindering result extraction and interpretation.
+Additional experimentation was limited by API restrictions, latency variability, and throughput constraints, particularly with OpenAI models, which were restricted to a rate of 200,000 tokens per minute.

-For RQ1, we measured classification accuracy, i.e., what percentage of JARs were accurately classified as either malicious or benign.
+For RQ1, we measured classification accuracy, i.e., the percentage of JARs that were correctly classified as either malicious or benign.
 For RQ2, we used recall@k where (k $\in$ {1, 3, 5, 10}) and accuracy as evaluation metrics.
-Recall@k assesses the effectiveness of the semantic similarity search by determining whether a correct CVE appears among the top-k retrieved results.
-Accuracy, on the other hand, evaluates the ability of the LLMs to select the correct CVE.
+Recall@k assesses the effectiveness of the semantic similarity search by determining whether a correct CVE appears among the top-k MalCVE retrieved results.
+Accuracy, on the otmeasures the LLMs' ability to select the correct CVE.
 These metrics are also commonly reported in related work \cite{LLM-CloudSec}, \cite{vulrag}.

 \begin{itemize} \item \textbf{Accuracy:} \(\frac{\text{\# Correct CVE Predictions}}{\text{\# Total CVE Predictions}}\) \item \textbf{Recall@k:} \(\frac{\text{\# Malicious samples with correct CVE in Top k}}{\text{\# Total Malicious Samples}}\) \end{itemize}